Setting up CodeGuard – Site

 - Select website content: Choose which files and folders to include or exclude from your backups.

-Note: Cache, temp, and log folders are usually good folders to leave unchecked! - Click Begin First Backup to initialize the CodeGuard Backup feature.
+Note: Cache, temp, and log folders are usually good folders to leave unchecked!

 - You will see the Complete Confirmation page.

-Note: The database will automatically be added once CodeGuard detects that you have a WordPress or another Content Management System (CMS) that includes a database to function.
-Select which options apply to your website to complete the process:
+The database will be automatically added once CodeGuard detects that you have a WordPress or another Content Management System (CMS) that requires a database to function.
+Select which options apply to your website to complete the process:- Go To Dashboard: Click here to see the File Backup Summary and Backup Progress Tracker.

 Configuring CodeGuard to safeguard an additional domain or website